team-citrus/engine/docs/style.md

 You should refrain from using any compiler extensions, anonymous structs and unions are exceptions, as msvc, gcc, and clang support them.
 Use them only when necessary.
+Common compiler extensions as well as some additional defines can be found in include/core/extensions.hpp, anything defines in that file can be used freely.

 ## Preprocessor defines